-The Infrastructure List specifies the items and quantities requested by the Skill Competition Manager on behalf of the Experts for the next Competition.
+The Infrastructure List specifies the items and quantities requested by the Experts for the next Competition.
 The Competition Organizer will progressively update the Infrastructure List specifying the actual quantity, type, brand, and model of the items.
 Items supplied by the Competition Organizer are shown in a separate column.

-At each Competition, the Skill Competition Manager must review, audit, and update the Infrastructure List in partnership with the Technical Observer in preparation for the next Competition.
-The Skill Competition Manager must advise the Director of Skills Competitions of any requests for increases in space and/or equipment.
+At each Competition, the Experts must review and update the Infrastructure List in preparation for the next Competition.
+Experts must advise the Technical Director of any increases in space and/or equipment.